 This is my home, my home is where I am now.

 There is a method to my questioning.
 Part of it is intuition.
 Part of it I have learned from spending years writing songs with people from their stories.
-The more authenticity there is in the written words, the more a universal concept of the human experience will reveal itself as the song is created.
+The more authenticity there is in the written words, the more likely that a universal concept from the human experience will reveal itself as the song is created.

 In one life, a person will experience untold numbers of stories.
 We are ever-evolving, complex layers of structure (what my husband, the philosopher, might refer to as “sedimentation”).
 I see my role as the guide to gently draw out the details of these stories.
 I am kind of a creative reporter.
 A colleague I worked very closely with when we were doctoral students in the Sustainability Education PhD program at Prescott College refers to the kind of composing we do as documentary songwriting, I think for this very reason.